 - Built a platform to highlight Democratic AG successes and to extend the reach of Democratic AGs as they serve as the People’s Lawyers together, often working as a close team.

-- Elected the most diverse coalition of Democratic AGs in history, including nine women AGs, five Black AGs, two Asian-American AGs, two Latino AGs, two LGBTQ+ AGs, and one Muslim AG.
+- Elected the most diverse coalition of Democratic AGs in history, including nine women AGs, six Black AGs, two Asian-American AGs, two Latino AGs, two LGBTQ+ AGs, and one Muslim AG.

 - Launched the DAGA’s Women Initiative, a program focused on electing more women AGs with a goal to see women elected to half of the seats held by Democratic AGs.
 DAGA is the only party committee to state an express commitment to equal representation.